-Management considers certain non-GAAP financial measures, including adjusted operating income (loss), adjusted book value, adjusted book value per common share, as converted, and operating ROAE to be useful to investors in evaluating our financial performance and condition.
+Management considers certain non-GAAP financial measures, including adjusted operating income (loss), adjusted book value, adjusted book value per common share, adjusted book value per common share, as converted, and operating ROAE to be useful to investors in evaluating our financial performance and condition.
 These measures have been reconciled to their most comparable GAAP financial measures.
 For a definition of these non-GAAP measures and other metrics used in our analysis, see "- Use of non-GAAP Financial Measures."